There are now 3 possible online modes for units:

 - Students are able to (1) integrate BIM model with construction planning to coordinate scheduling and analyse and devise thoughtful solutions to spatial, phasing and sequencing problems; (2) demonstrate engagement with BIM model for the purposes of Facilities Management at the completion of the contract; (3) show competency in the reporting and forecasting of project and construction management; and (4) apply technical and analytical skills to undertake contract specific compliance during verification.

-- Indicative assessments in this unit are as follows: (1) design stage; (2) a month on site; and (3) facilities management handover.
+- Indicative assessments in this unit are as follows: (1) report and digital model; (2) report; and (3) report and digital model.
 Further information is available in the unit outline.

 - Unit Coordinator(s)